tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/常见问题/备份相关/备份常见问题_intl_en.md

 ### Can I delete backups manually?
 - Automatic backups cannot be deleted manually.
 You can set the retention period for automatic backups, and the backups will be deleted automatically when they expire.
 - Manual backups can be manually deleted from the backup list in the console.
 Manual backups can be retained permanently as long as they are not deleted.
- 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID/name to access the instance’s management page, and select the **Backup and Restore** tab.
+ 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb), click an instance ID to access the instance’s management page, and select the **Backup and Restore** tab.
  2. Click **Delete** in the **Operation** column in the backup list.

 <span id = "bfwt9"></span>